fluencelabs/nox/README.md

 ## What is Fluence?

+Fluence is a decentralized database network that allows to deploy many existing first-class SQL/NoSQL/GraphQL databases such as SQLite or Redis into the decentralized environment.
+It will support many complex database operations, such as aggregate functions, joins, or stored procedures.

-Fluence is an efficient trustless computation platform that allows to achieve few seconds request processing latency and cost efficiency similar to traditional cloud computing.
+Fluence is built on top of Fluence Core – an efficient trustless computation platform that allows to achieve few seconds request processing latency and cost efficiency similar to traditional cloud computing.
 To run computations, Fluence uses a WebAssembly virtual machine, which allows to deploy into the decentralized environment applications written in multiple programming languages.

-## What can be built with Fluence?
+## What is Fluence Core?

-Fluence can be used as a general purpose backend engine for decentralized applications.
+Fluence Core is essentially a general purpose backend engine for decentralized applications.
 Because of its cost efficiency, developers generally do not have to worry much about low-level code optimization.
 Existing software packages can be ported to Fluence as is, once they are compiled into WebAssembly.

 As a showcase, we have prepared few example applications that can be launched on the Fluence network: